mergesort/mergesort.github.io/_posts/2018-10-28-reclaiming-my-time.md

 The year was nineteen diggity two and the depression hadn't hit yet.
 Or maybe it was around 2009 or so, it's hard to remember exactly when I discovered RSS.
 I stumbled upon a never-ending stream of articles written and recommended by people who were clearly my intellectual superiors.
 It was fascinating to walk in their footsteps, to understand how they were thinking, to live through their eyes.

-Twitter is ostensibly a real time RSS feed with a social graph attached.
+To many Twitter is a real time RSS feed with a social graph attached.
 It is also the most malleable technology product I know of.
 Your experience is completely in your hands to shape, and the breadth of content is near infinite.
 I chose to use Twitter long before working there, and created a similar experience to RSS, only centered around people instead of articles.

 Podcasts are an audio manifestation of RSS.
 A cross between the directness of Twitter and the thought-out nature of a blog post.
 They are the literal interpretation of giving a voice to your favorite content.
 And they're easy to consume; you don't even have to read.
 (Congratulations on making it this far by the way.)